DanielOnGitHub17/image-extractor/README.md

 Made By Daniel Enesi.

-# Python Web Image Extractor
+## Python Web Image Extractor
 This Python project extracts images from a website url
 - It can access many image formats including SVG.
 - It works using only Python Standard Library modules.

-## Usage
+### Usage
 1. Run `python main.py`
 - A tkinter window should pop up providing a textbox.
 - Enter the URL into the textbox and click "Get Images"
 - When it is done, click the download button to download the images
 - Select the folder you want to store the images
-- Wait for the images from the website to download
+- Wait for the images from the website or html file path to download
 - When the images download, the folder is automatically opened for you to view the images.

 2. Run `python main.py <url> --fp <destination_path> --isfile`